// ScraperAPI Alternative

 Is DataBlue a drop-in replacement for ScraperAPI?

 For Google SERPs, yes.
-DataBlue returns organic results, ads, shopping, People Also Ask, and the knowledge graph as named, typed JSON — so you swap the request and delete your HTML-parsing layer.
-The one caveat: ScraperAPI is a general-purpose scraper for any URL, while DataBlue is Google-first.
-If you only scrape SERPs, it's a clean swap; if you also hit non-Google sites, you'd keep ScraperAPI for those.
+DataBlue returns organic results, ads, shopping, People Also Ask, and the knowledge graph as named, typed JSON, so you swap the request and delete your HTML-parsing layer.
+DataBlue also has scrape, crawl, map, and extract APIs, but this comparison focuses on Google SERP economics.

 What is the cheapest ScraperAPI alternative?

-ScraperAPI charges 25 credits per Google SERP — does DataBlue do that too?
+ScraperAPI charges a Google SERP autoparse multiplier - does DataBlue do that too?

 I'm using ScraperAPI for non-Google sites too.
 Does DataBlue cover those?